-No Burden - 0 Little Burden - 1 Some Burden - 2 Much Burden - 3 Great Deal of Burden - 4 Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of exposure and that it impacts community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a much greater extent than other communities Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of exposure and that it impacts community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a much greater extent than other communities Sensitive -Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of exposure and that it impacts community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a much greater extent than other communities Socioeconomic -Factor one indicator, but application supports one type of exposure and that it impacts community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a greater extent than other communities data supports more than one type of exposure and that they impact the community to a much greater extent than other communities
+- No Burden Little Burden - Some Burden2 Much Burden Great Deal of Burden - 4 Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposure indicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities

+Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities Sensitive Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposure indicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities Socioeconomic Factor application does not mention socioeconomic factor indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities

-Communities must receive a minimum score of 45 (out of 6070 possible points) and receive points from both components of the EJ Score (exposure and environmental, sensitive and socioeconomic) to be designated as an EJ Community.
-The possible points are: 20 for Exposure Indicators; 10 for Environmental Effects Indicators; 15 for Sensitive Population Indicators; and 15 for Socioeconomic Factor Indicators.
+Communities must receive a minimum score of 45 (out of 70 possible points), to be designated as an EJEnvironmental Justice Community.
+The possible points are:

-Maximum Points EJ Score Component 20 Exposure Indicators
+Maximum Points EJEnvironmental Justice Score Component

+20 Exposure Indicators

 10 Environmental Effects Indicators

 15 Sensitive Population Indicators

 15 Socioeconomic Factor Indicators

-In addition to scores for the four EJ areas, an additional 10 points isare available to communities who are directly adjacent to a\calculateda calculated or self-designatedn EJ block group ("Proximity Points") f.
-In scoring, the committee will give the application an integer score from 0 to 4 in each of the four environmental justice areas; these scores will then be translated to rubric points based on the relative weighting of each rubric area.
-(For example, if the committee assesses the information submitted to support the Exposure Indicators as a 2, that application will receive 50% of the 20 available points for Exposure Indicators, i.e. 10 points.
-If the application receives a score of 1 in the Sensitive Population area, it will receive 25% of the 15 available points for Sensitive Population, i.e. 3.75 points.)
+In addition to scores for the four EJEnvironmental Justice areas, an additional 10 points are available to communities whothat are directly adjacent to a calculated or self-designated EJEnvironmental Justice block group ("Proximity Points") f.").
+In scoring, the committee will give the application an integer score from 0 to 4 in each of the four environmental justice Environmental Justice areas; these scores will then be translated to rubric points based on added together to arrive at the relative weighting of each rubric area. total score.
+(For example, if the committee Committee assesses the information submitted to support the Exposure Indicators as a 2, "Much Burden", that application will receive 50%15 of the 20 available points for Exposure Indicators, i.e. 10 points.
+If the application receives a score of 1 in the Committee assesses the information submitted to support the Sensitive Population area, it

+Indicators as "Some Burden", that application will receive 25%8 of the 15 available points for Sensitive